How to read your Octopus Energy bill

 - You might've submitted an incorrect meter reading by mistake

-We know taking meter readings can be a bit fiddly (plus, chances are, you’re probably trying to avoid a spider or two).
-If you see a very unexpected charge on your bill, it’s possible the reading you gave was a digit too long, or too short.
+We know taking meter readings can be a bit fiddly, so we’ve put together a guide.
+If you see an unexpected charge on your bill, it’s possible the reading you gave was a digit too long, or too short.

-The solution here is simple: just check that the reading on your meter matches the reading on your statement (head to the second page of your PDF statement to see the meter readings we billed you with).
+The solution here is simple: just check that the reading on your meter matches the reading on your statement (head to the second page of your PDF statement to see the meter readings we used).

 If it looks like your reading was off by a digit or two, don’t worry!
 Just submit another reading as normal, and we’ll create a new bill, typically within 48 hours.

 We’ve got handy guides for taking meter readings, whatever type of meter you have.
-Don’t worry about including any numbers in red, or after the decimal point.
+Don’t worry about including any numbers in red, or any numbers after the decimal point.

-If we don’t get real readings from you, we’ll create your bill based on an estimated meter reading.
-We create them using the best information we have to go on: your property’s historic meter readings – but by definition, they’re estimations, and sometimes they can be out of sync with your real energy consumption.
+If we don’t get real readings from you for 3 months, we’ll create your bill based on an estimated meter reading.
+We create them using the best information we have to go on, like your property’s historic meter readings.

 You’ll find the meter readings on the second page of your PDF statement.
 If we created your bill using an estimate of your energy use, it’ll say “Estimated”.
 If we used a real meter reading you gave us, it’ll say “Customer read”.